top of page

 The rest period is not a break; it is a tactical recharge.

 • If you want Absolute Strength: You are training the Phosphagen System and the CNS.
 You need the "3-minute reload."
+You are upgrading your neural "software" to recruit all available muscle fibers rapidly and simultaneously.

-The "Grey Zone" Trap: Most people fail because they rest 90 seconds for strength (too short for the CNS) and 3 minutes for size (too long for the pump).
-They end up with a glitchy software update and a tiny hardware upgrade.
+Most people fail because they rest 90 seconds for strength (too short for the CNS to recharge) and 3 minutes for size (too long to maintain the metabolic pump).

 Don't train in the grey.
-Pick your zone, respect the biology.

-Here, use The Thorpe Performance Cheat Sheet
+use The Thorpe Performance Cheat Sheet below:

 Training Goal